Jean's Bible Study Topics of the New Testament

 1Cor 3-18

-· (89h) Thy kingdom come Ø Fear of God is the beginning of wisdom Ø Wisdom of the Spirit – Paul is not referring to the wisdom of God as described in chapter two, but to the wisdom of the world.
-God has made His wisdom available to us, and Paul would not condemn anyone for possessing it.
-Rather, if any man thinks he is wise in his own eyes; that is, if any man thinks he is wise apart from the wisdom of the Spirit, let him become humiliated, that he may learn to seek the wisdom that is from God.
+(89h) Thy kingdom come >> Fear of God is the beginning of wisdom >> Wisdom of the Spirit – Paul is not referring to the wisdom of God but to the wisdom of the world.
+God has made His wisdom available to us, and Paul would not deter anyone for pursuing it.
+On the contrary, if any man thinks he is wise in his own eyes, humiliation is coming, that he may learn to seek the wisdom of God.
 Man’s wisdom is foolishness to God, primarily because it is rooted in a temporal mindset.
-Man’s wisdom is on a timer and the clock is ticking to reveal itself obsolete.
-So much of what people thought was true 200 years ago is now known to be false.
-So, if we think man’s wisdom was foolish 200 years ago, how foolish does God think our wisdom is today?
-If that were not enough; eternity itself will test the wisdom of the world and find it lacking.
-Every man is destined to die, then they will be judged by God for their deeds and sent to either heaven or hell.
-Those who go to hell are proven foolish by their wisdom that led them there, and those who go to heaven were following the wisdom of the Spirit.
-So, where is a place for man’s wisdom in eternity?
-It is nullified.
+Man’s wisdom is on a timer that is ticking; and when it dings, the man who thinks he is wise will die.
+So much of what people thought was true 200 years ago is now obsolete.
+So, if we think man’s wisdom was foolish 200 years ago, how foolish does God think of our wisdom today?
+Eternity itself will test the wisdom of the world and find it lacking.
+Every man is destined to die, then God will judge him, and those who go to hell are proven foolish by their wisdom that led them there, and those who go to heaven were following the wisdom of the Spirit.
+Is there a place for man’s wisdom in eternity?
+It is nullified!

-· (94p) Thy kingdom come Ø Perspective Ø False perspective in the church
+(94p) Thy kingdom come >> Perspective >> False perspective in the Church

-· (223b) Kingdom of God Ø The elusive kingdom of heaven Ø Conceit Ø Thinking you are superior to others Ø Having an inflated opinion of self
+(223b) Kingdom of God >> The elusive Kingdom of Heaven >> Conceit >> Thinking you are superior to others >> Having an inflated opinion of self

 1Cor 3,21-23

-· (33n) Believer Owns Everything (Key verse)
+(34a) Believer Owns Everything (Key verse)

-· (34e) Gift of God Ø Believer owns everything Ø All things belong to us – All things belong to those who belong to Jesus.
-Not only will we inherit eternity and the kingdom of heaven, we will inherit the new creation that God will specially design for his people.
+(34e) Gift of God >> Believer owns everything >> All things belong to us – All things belong to those who belong to Jesus.
+Not only will we inherit eternity and the Kingdom of Heaven, we will inherit the new creation that God will specially design for his people.
 It will never pass away.
-It will be a place where death and destruction and rust and decay do not exist.
-This is the direction and the gift of wisdom that comes from God.
-How can the wisdom of the world compete with it?
-Eternity is more than enough time, and since our inheritance will never end, infinity is more than enough substance to completely vindicate the children of God and prove man’s wisdom wrong.
-Those who refuse to serve the living God and His divine justice, but choose rather to believe in their own ideas and invent their own truth and develop their own wisdom, a wisdom that has an expiration date even according to man, will learn the hard way that there is no reward outside of serving the living God.
-The world has nothing to offer in eternity.
-If man’s wisdom does not last forever, then it is useless.
+It will be a place where death and destruction, rust and decay do not exist; how can the wisdom of man compete with that?
+Eternity is more than enough time, and since our inheritance will never end, infinity is more than enough galaxies full of planets supporting life to completely vindicate the children of God and prove their wisdom.
+Those who refuse to serve the living God and His divine justice, rather, preferring their own ideas and invent their own truth and develop their own wisdom that has an expiration date stamped on it even according to man, will learn the hard way that there is no reward outside of serving God.
+The world cannot see past its own mortality; if man’s wisdom does not last forever, then it is useless.

-· (213i) Sovereignty Ø God is infinite Ø Jesus owns you Ø His will becomes our will Ø We are God’s property
+(213i) Sovereignty >> God is infinite >> Jesus owns you >> His will becomes our will >> We are God’s property

-· (253j) Trinity Ø Relationship between Father and Son Ø Jesus is subject to the Father Ø Jesus is under the authority of the Father
+(253j) Trinity >> Relationship between Father and Son >> Jesus is subject to the Father >> Jesus is under the authority of the Father >> Jesus obtained power through subjection to the Father

 1Cor 3-21